 Fortunately, it is easy to assign static routes to macOS and you have the choice of them being temporary or persistent.
-Both types are explained in this article.
+Both types are explained with examples in this article.

 # sudo route -nv add -net 10.10.10.0/24 192.168.100.1